More and more folks who work at DIA or just use it frequently for work are choosing to live in Denver International Airport neighborhoods.

 - Dedicated bike lanes on both sides of the street

 - Wide sidewalks and multi-functional pathways

 - Clearly-marked lanes for turning, accelerating & decelerating

-Also, the Second Creek underpass area will be home to a beautiful, landscaped section featuring fruit trees to be harvested by a local group to be determined, and a designated area for artists to display their work.
+Also, the Second Creek underpass area will be home to a beautiful, landscaped section featuring fruit trees.
+A local group will harvest the fruit trees and there will be a designated area for all artists to display their work.

 Denver International Airport Neighborhoods Benefit

-The Tower Road widening project is scheduled to be wrapped up soon.
-And, that will hopefully improve traffic patterns, increase foot traffic to businesse and enhance the public’s enjoyment along that stretch of road.
+Soon they will wrap up the Tower Road widening project.
+And, when that happens it will hopefully improve traffic patterns, increase foot traffic to businesses and enhance the public’s enjoyment along that stretch of road.
 The net result will improve the lifestyle of homes and neighborhoods near Denver International Airport.